BroderViktor/Orgbrain_RF-1086/README.md

 ![alt text](https://github.com/BroderViktor/Orgbrain_RF-1086/blob/6e3af14a7651ebc1d7ea6f905df5ee4d0bd62dc0/pictures/systemlists.png)

 Now you can use the program to interact with altinn.
 To use the program, first at the top of the script, enter the values you setup in altinn.

-SystemUsername = ID of the created system, SystemPassword = The password of created system, TestuserUsername = The name of the user created in Innloggingsinformasjon, TestuserPassword = The password,
+SystemUsername = ID of the created system,

+SystemPassword = The password of created system,

+TestuserUsername = The name of the user created in Innloggingsinformasjon,

+TestuserPassword = The password,

 AuthCodeType = The authorization type you want, you have to connect a phone number to use SMSPin, default is AltinnPin.

 ![alt text](https://github.com/BroderViktor/Orgbrain_RF-1086/blob/6e3af14a7651ebc1d7ea6f905df5ee4d0bd62dc0/pictures/variableSetup.png)

 Scroll to the bottom of the script, before running any other function to altinn, run sendAuthCodeToUser, this prints a code to the console which you have to use for all interaction with altinn systems.
 If you are using AltinnPin, it will provide a number which coresponds to a code on the testusers document.

+Use this code on all future request, example:

+sendFormData(testUserUsername, testUserPassword, "codehere", 911007118)

 ![alt text](https://github.com/BroderViktor/Orgbrain_RF-1086/blob/6e3af14a7651ebc1d7ea6f905df5ee4d0bd62dc0/pictures/functions.png)